 b.
 Personal goods such as clothes and furniture held for personal use

 c.
-Agricultural land in rural India
+Agricultural land in rural(*) India

 d.
-6½% gold bonds (1977) or 7% gold bonds (1980) or national defence gold bonds (1980) issued by the central government
+6½% gold bonds (1977) or 7% gold bonds (1980) or National Defence gold bonds (1980) issued by the central government

 e.
 Special bearer bonds (1991)

-f.
-Gold deposit bond issued under the gold deposit scheme (1999) or deposit certificates issued under the Gold Monetisation Scheme, 2015Definition of rural area (from AY 2014-15) – Any area which is outside the jurisdiction of a municipality or cantonment board, having a population of 10,000 or more is considered a rural area.
-Also, it should not fall within a distance (to be measured aerially) given below – (population is as per the last census).
+*Definition of rural area (effective from AY 2014-15) – Any area which is outside the jurisdiction of a municipality or cantonment board, having a population of 10,000 or more is considered a rural area.
+Also, it should not fall within a distance given below

 |2 kms from local limit of municipality or cantonment board||If the population of the municipality/cantonment board is more than 10,000 but not more than 1 lakh|